fluidware/fluidsurveys-docs/chapters/Publish/deployment.rst

 	:class: screenshot
 	:alt: Kiosk Mode

-	*Figure 9.1* Kiosk Mode with "Survey #1" prepended
+	*Figure 9.1* Kiosk Mode with "Survey #1" perpended

 The path a respondent will take is that "Survey #1" will be taken once, while the actual survey will constantly loop with a 5 minute timeout timer attached.
 The first survey is generally a "Location Survey", ie., "Where is this Kiosk located?".
-Therefore, all responses will have the location prepended.
-Kiosk mode is perfect for running your survey at a central terminal/computer, whether it’s at a tradeshow, conference, store, etc.
+Therefore, all responses will have the location perpended.
+Kiosk mode is perfect for running your survey at a central terminal/computer, whether it’s at a trade show, conference, store, etc.

 When kiosk mode is enabled, your survey runs in a loop.
 Every time a survey response is completed, it automatically refreshes so the next respondent can begin.
 This allows multiple people to take the survey from one location with ease!